Type 2 Diabetes Guide

 Alcoholism may help to contribute to the onset of Type 2 Diabetes, in combination with other factors.
 Long term alcohol abuse may cause damage to the pancreas and impair its ability to secrete insulin, as well as cause damage to the liver, inhibiting the production of glucose.

 Many alcoholic drinks are also high in calories, which can lead to weight gain.
-Being overweight is a risk factor in the development of Type 2 Diabetes.
+Being overweight is a .

 Usually, hypoglycemia is mild and easily treated by eating or drinking something with carbohydrates or sugar.
-Left untreated, it can be fatal.
+Left untreated, however, it can be fatal.
+Alcohol consumption, and particularly alcoholism, can make treating or managing hypoglycemia and diabetes more challenging.
 Diabetics should be especially careful to monitor their blood glucose levels regularly, take medications as prescribed, and follow a healthy diet and exercise routine.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.